yaneldodoo/E-COMMERCE-PipelineData-to-improve-my-Analytic-Engineer-skills-dbt-Powerbi-sql-/README.md

 - SQL
 - Power BI

-To update my Azure skills, i use Azure  to create a Virtual Machine on which I installed PowerBI for visualition
+To improve my Azure skills, I also used Azure to create a Virtual Machine on which I installed Power BI for visualization.

 ## Project Structure
 - `models/staging/` : cleaned staging models